Industry & News

 Faster Import Permitting and Strategic Fuel Storage

-Accelerated permitting for CARB-compliant fuel imports, combined with expanded fuel storage infrastructure (estimated cost: a few hundred million dollars), would reduce the price spikes that arrive with port delays and seasonal demand surges.
-A modest strategic reserve would recoup its cost many times over by preventing the concentrated price pain California drivers absorb during summer peaks or global supply disruptions.
+Accelerated permitting for CARB-compliant fuel imports, combined with expanded fuel storage infrastructure, would reduce the price spikes that arrive with port delays and seasonal demand surges.
+California's physical isolation from the Gulf Coast pipeline network means every supply disruption hits harder and lasts longer than it would in a connected market.
+A modest strategic reserve would recoup its cost by flattening the concentrated price pain California drivers absorb during summer peaks or global supply disruptions.

 Cost-Benefit Review of New CARB Rules